n-szulc/fingeRNAt/README.md

 - `FULL` & `XP`

     1. prints the following properties of each ligand, detected by OpenBabel:

 		    * atom indices of hydrogen bonds acceptors & donors
 				* atom indices of halogen bonds donors
 				* atom indices of cations & anions
 				* atom indices of aromatic rings

     2. prints the following properties for each residue of nucleic acid, detected by OpenBabel:

 				* atom IDs of hydrogen bonds acceptors & donors
 				* atom IDs of anions
 				* atom IDs of aromatic rings

-		3. prints detected interactions for pair of each nucleic acid residue - ligand
+		3. prints detected interactions for pair of each nucleic acid residue - ligand:

 				* atoms creating hydrogen bond with their distance and angle (if flag `-dha` was used), separately for cases when nucleic acid is hydrogen bond acceptor and hydrogen bond donor
 				* atoms creating halogen bond with their distance and angles
 				* atoms creating cation-anion interaction with their distance (note that nucleic acid's atoms are anions)